-Fingolimod (Gilenya) is an immunomodulator that is also under investigation.
+Fingolimod is an immunomodulator that is also under investigation.
 It is able to alter the way the immune system works, by acting as a sphingosine 1-phosphate receptor modulator.
 Fingolimod is already used to treat relapsing forms of multiple sclerosis.
-A phase II trial of fingolimod in patients with COVID-19 was initiated in China in February 2020 and was still recruiting patients in May 2020.
+A phase II trial of fingolimod in patients with COVID-19 was initiated in China in February 2020 and was expected to be completed in July 2020.

 Like remdesivir, chloroquine and hydroxychloroquine had been granted an EUA by the FDA allowing them to be used in the treatment of hospitalized teen and adult patients with COVID-19 who were unable to access them via a clinical trial.
 The EUA was granted in March 2020, but was revoked on June 15, 2020.